GuillermoCzza/Inventory-Manager/README.md

  "CONNECTION_TIMEOUT": 10000, //time for database connection attempts to time out

- "TEMPLATE_TABLE_NAME": "template_table", //name of the template table "TEMPLATE_TABLE_DATA_COLUMNS": ["nombre", "stock", "precio", "codigo"] //columns for the template table on creation.
-(DROP the template_table before changing this)
+ "TEMPLATE_TABLE_NAME": "template_table", //name of the template table "TEMPLATE_TABLE_DATA_COLUMNS": ["nombre", "stock", "precio", "codigo"] //columns for the
-}
+//template table on creation.
+(DROP the template_table before changing this) }
 ```